hyperledger/fabric/docs/source/glossary.rst

 blockchain network -- that manages access and modifications to a set of key-value pairs in the :ref:`World-State`.
 In Hyperledger Fabric, smart contracts are referred to as chaincode.
-Smart contract chaincode is installed onto peer nodes and instantiated to one or more channels.
+Smart contract chaincode is installed onto peer nodes and then defined and used on one or more channels.

 .. _State-DB: